ckenst/selenium-rspec.rb/README.md

 ---

 ###To Do:
-0. Update current tests in ```/spec``` folder.
-Update deprecated syntax
-1. Abstract out tests:
-  - add spec files to /spec folder
+1. Move more of the tests into page objects
-  - add page object files to /pages folder
+  - Create a base page object as necessary
-  - do this for each test
-3. Add config file and configuration options for running sauce labs / locally -> In Progress
+2. Add config file and configuration options for running sauce labs / locally -> In Progress